 Candidates in the Professional Clear Education Specialist Credential have 5 years in which to complete the program after the issuance of their Preliminary Credential.
 During those five years, candidates must complete all program requirements approved by the California Commission on Teacher Credentialing.

-The focus of the Advanced Professional Development Plan Program in ECSE is to develop and implement evidence-based instructional approaches and reflect on his/her own practice with the goal of the participant critically examining and refining all program components for assessment, curriculum development, intervention planning, and evaluation.
+The focus of the Advanced Professional Development Plan Program in Mild Moderate Disabilities is to develop and implement evidence-based instructional approaches and reflect on his/her own practice with the goal of the participant critically examining and refining all program components for assessment, curriculum development, intervention planning, and evaluation.
 This focus is achieved by enrolling in the induction course, SPED 740, twice during separate semesters, and supplementing this course with other university courses upon advisement

 SPED 740 Induction Plan Development and Implementation (3 units)

 *Note: Beginning fall 2011, SPED 740 is a 3 unit course; however, If you have previously taken SPED 740 as a 1 unit course, you may apply it towards this requirement for the award of your Clear Credential.

 An Advanced Professional Development form detailing evidence-based instructional plans, as well as any advisor -recommended coursework, must be completed with your faculty advisor in conjunction with enrollment in SPED 740.
 In addition, upon completion of the Induction Program a Credential Approved Program (CAP) form for the Professional Clear Credential needs to be completed.
 All forms can be downloaded by clicking on the Handbooks and Forms link at the Department of Special Education home page: http://www.sfsu.edu/~spedcd/.
 You need to provide these forms to the Credential Analyst to accompany your application for the award of the credential.